auchenberg/devtools.rocks/README.md

-# Perf:zap:Rocks
+# Devtools:zap:Rocks
-> Web performance matters.
-Find resources that help you build lightning fast websites.
+> DevTools matters.
+Find tools and resources that makes you productive when building for the web

-<a href="http://perf.rocks">Perf Rocks</a> is a place for front-end performance resources.
+<a href="htts://devtools.rocks">Devtools Rocks</a> is a place for DevTools resources.
 Articles, talks, tooling, books and the people behind them.

 ## Contributing resources

-Submit your resources using the form available at [http://perf.rocks/submit/](http://perf.rocks/submit/), by opening a new issue or by submitting a pull request.
+Submit your resources using the form available at [https://devtools.rocks/submit/](https://debtools.rocks/submit/), by opening a new issue or by submitting a pull request.